Fasttrack processor

 Protecting content

-This section and the next section are extracts from the Unattended Installations page describing how to package a script and installation files into one single exe file that can be placed in a public location for computers that are not accessible for servicing.
+This section and the next section are extracts from the Software Deployment page describing how to package a script and installation files into one single exe file that can be placed in a public location for computers that is not accessible for servicing.
 Please refer to that page for more details on creating installation scripts.

 Creating a single exe file based on a script and installation files has a number of advantages over all other possible alternatives for these types of machines: The users cannot get a copy of the installation files, the users do not have to be administrators and credentials can be safely included in scripts.

-If an exe file is put on a public location, we need to protect it from abuse.
-We could get by this by simply asking for a password that only internal users know.
+If an exe file is put in a public location, we need to protect it from abuse.
+We could achieve this by simply asking for a password that only internal users know.
 If we inserted this at the top of the script before getting to the script lines that actually perform the installation:

 If Not [InputPassword Enter installation password]=Sesame Then